Winter 2025 Course Registration

 COMM-3073-40 or 41 Communications

 This course focuses on written and verbal communication skills.
 Students learn to prepare a variety of professional documents.
 In addition, students learn about research methods and documentation formats.
 The principles of effective writing - organization, grammar, style, clarity, and tone - are reinforced throughout the course.
-The goal of the course is to prepare students for the communication tasks and considerations they will encounter in the workplace and/or future education in order to meet the needs of employers and/or the communities they will serve.
-WRIT-1030 is a pre-requisite for this course.
+The goal of the course is to prepare students for the communication tasks and considerations they will encounter in the workplace and/or future education

-CRIM-3001-40 Criminology *THIS COURSE IS FULL*
+CRIM-3001-40 or 41 Criminology THIS COURSE IS FULL

 This course introduces students to the study of crime and delinquency within a Canadian context.
 Topics included for study are: the making of laws, the elements of crime, crime statistics, correlates and theories of crime, specific forms of crime and strategies for crime control.

-ENGL-1065-40 Crime Stories *THIS COURSE IS FULL*
+ENGL-1047-40 Children's Literature THIS COURSE IS FULL

-ENGL-1067-40 Murder & Mayhem *THIS COURSE IS FULL*
+ENGL-1067-40 Murder & Mayhem

 From Shakespeare's Macbeth and Poe's Tell-Tale Heart to Natural Born Killers, American Psycho, and The Dark Knight, literature and film have frequently explored the notion of the dark side or primitive instincts within us all.
 Often satirical, occasionally literal, such artistic expressions of our baser natures seem to hold universal appeal.
 The works studied in this course feature either a crazed killer or an innocent person drawn into a world of mayhem by the madness of society.
 We will discuss questions like, what circumstances or events lead human beings to abandon the conventional rules of civilization and to follow a more twisted path and how is art particularly well suited to reveal the psychology of misbehaviour?

-ENVR-1038-40 Climate Change, Adaptation & Innovation
+ENVR-1038-40 or 41 Climate Change, Adaptation & Innovation

 To mitigate the impacts of the climate crisis, we must minimize the human activities driving climate change and reduce global greenhouse gas emissions.
 Communities must also implement resilient strategies to adapt to the changing climate and impacts already being felt around the world.
 Covering emerging, innovative solutions in energy, food, agriculture, land use, industry, transportation, buildings, carbon sinks, health, and education, this course invites students to explore creative responses to address climate change and its impacts locally and beyond.
 All of humanity is predicted to be impacted by climate change, albeit not equally.
 In this course, students will be encouraged to explore why climate change disproportionally impacts vulnerable communities and how multiple intersecting identity factors influence how individuals are affected by the changing climate.
 While we have faced, and will continue to face, many challenges to mitigate and adapt to the changing climate, our successes will not only benefit the planet, but our society and economy as well.

-FILM-1004-40 Film Genres-Epic Films *THIS COURSE IS FULL*
+FILM-1004-40 or 41 Film Genres-Epic Films

 This course is designed to develop a critical approach to the medium of film and epic films, to examine individual creative expression in the films of important directors within the genre, to develop the ability to identify technical aspects of film, and to discern mediocre and excellent use of filmmaking technique.
 Students will be required to watch one weekly film outside of class hours.
 Evaluation will be based on in-class quizzes as well as two essays and a final test.
 Some of the films which we will study include Collateral, Gladiator, Dances with Wolves, and Marvel's The Avengers.